usnistgov/FIPS201/_FIPS201/introduction.md

 + [Section 6, PIV Cardholder Authentication](authentication.md), defines a suite of authentication mechanisms that are supported by the PIV Card, and their applicability in meeting the requirements of graduated levels of identity assurance.
 This section is *normative*.
++ [Section 7, Federation](federation.md), defines a set of mechanisms for using federation technologies to interoperate between domains with PIV credentials.
+This section is *normative*.
 + [Appendix A, PIV Validation, Certification, and Accreditation](../_Appendix/accreditation.md), provides additional information regarding compliance with this document.
 This appendix is *normative*.
 + [Appendix B, PIV Object Identifiers and Certificate Extension](../_Appendix/oid.md), provides additional details for the